eporetsky/eporetsky.github.io/docs/bioinformatics/workflows.markdown

 ---
 layout: page
-title: Snakemake - RNA-seq
+title: Coexpression
-permalink: /workflows/rnaseq
+permalink: /bioinformatics/workflows
-nav_order: 1
+nav_order: 3
-parent: Workflows
+parent: Bioinformatics
 has_toc: false
 ---

+The latest snakemake files can be found in my github bioinformatics-repo repository in the [GitHub repo](https://github.com/eporetsky/workflows).
+Additional information for specific workflows is provided in the specific sections below.

 ## Snakemake - RNA-seq